Our biggest sale of the year is on now!

 Manufacturing Risks

 With the knowledge that plastic poses a serious threat to human, animal, and planetary health, it should not come as much of a surprise to learn that plastic can be harmful even before it has been made.
 The plastic manufacturing process is one that produces fumes, hazardous airborne toxins, and mass amounts of greenhouse gas emissions.
-Besides the obvious impact made by plastics manufacturing on the planet, people working in plastic manufacturing plants and those living nearby are also at risk.
+Besides the obvious impact made by plastics manufacturing on the planet, people working in plastic manufacturing plants and those living nearby are also at risk

 For personnel working in plastic manufacturing, regular exposure to toxic fumes has been linked to respiratory illnesses, certain cancers, and damage to the central nervous system.
 Similarly, families and businesses located near or around the manufacturing site are also exposed.
 Toxic runoff and waste from plastic manufacturing plants poison local soil and water supplies, fumes cause public health problems, and prolonged exposure to toxic fumes and tainted ecosystems has been linked to fertility problems and birth defects.